wellsilver/EZServer/README.md

 If enough people download the server.jar it may be a issue, I used up 2% of the (free hosting lol) monthly bandwith just testing the program

 Timeout.exe (A built in windows proccess) when called by a .exe sets off some anti viruses, sadly there is no easy workaround however you are free to submit one in issues or implement it yourself with a pull request

-### Compiling

-Any BAT to EXE converter will work however you can just run it raw .bat as batch is a "interpretation" language